comprobo25/comprobo25.github.io/How to/use_the_neatos.md

 ## What is a Robot Simulator?

-Without getting into too much detail, a robot simulator that simulates a robot interacting with some sort of environment.
+Without getting into too much detail, a robot simulator is software that simulates a robot interacting with some sort of environment.
 As such, a simulator will typically provide the following major functionality.

 * It will provide a means to specify the physical layout of the robot's environment (e.g., the location of obstacles, the physical properties of various surfaces).
 * It will provide a means to specify a robot model (e.g., the robot's sensors, actuators, mass, inertia, etc.).